martinkarlssonio/polars-pandas-spark/README.md

 ![Architecture overview][arch]

 ## Pre-requisite
-Confirmed working on Linux (and WSL on Windows)
-Ensure that you have Docker, Python and Pip installed.
+Confirmed working on Linux, WSL on Windows and macOS (M1) Ensure that you have Docker, Python and Pip installed.